 Stock Options.
 A stock option award is an award of the right to purchase a specific number of shares of common stock at a fixed exercise price determined on the date of grant.
 Stock option awards may either be incentive or non-qualified stock options; provided that incentive stock options may only granted to our employees.
 The exercise price of such options must equal at least the fair market value of our common stock on the date of grant.
 An incentive stock option held by a participant who owns more than 10% of the total combined voting power of all classes of our stock, or of certain of our subsidiary corporations, may not have a term in excess of five years and must have an exercise price of at least 110% of the fair market value of our common stock on the grant date.
 The Compensation Committee will determine the methods of payment of the exercise price of an option, which may include cash, shares or cancellation of indebtedness acceptable to the Compensation Committee.
-Subject to the provisions of the Restated 2009 Plan, the Compensation Committee determines the remaining terms of the options (e.g., vesting).
+Subject to the provisions of the 2015 Restated Plan, the Compensation Committee determines the remaining terms of the options (e.g., vesting).
 Unless otherwise provided in the grant agreement, after the termination of service of an employee, director or consultant, the participant may exercise his or her option, to the extent vested as of such date of termination, for three months following the date of termination, except that if the participant terminates or is terminated for cause, no exercise after termination is permitted.
 If termination is due to death, the option, to the extent vested, will remain exercisable for 12 months.
 If the termination is due to retirement or disability, the option, to the extent vested, will remain exercisable for 24 months.
 In no event may an option be exercised later than the expiration of its term.
 A participant shall have no rights as a stockholder until the participant exercises the option and the stock certificate is issued to the participant.
-Without stockholder approval, the Compensation Committee may no the option is greater than the fair market value of the shares subject to the option at the time of cancellation, other than in conjunction with a change of control or other anti-dilution adjustments permitted.
+Without stockholder approval, the Compensation Committee may not permit any "repricing," meaning any reduction in exercise price or cancellation of an option in exchange for an option with a lower exercise price or a cancellation of an option for cash or another grant if the exercise price of the option is greater than the fair market value of the shares subject to the option at the time of cancellation, other than in conjunction with a change of control or other anti-dilution adjustments permitted.